The HOPE Scholarship

 NGTC Foundation Scholarships

 Some scholarships are administered through a partnership between North Georgia Technical College and the North Georgia Technical College Foundation.
 Applications for these scholarships are available online, in the Foundation Office, and in the Financial Aid Office.
+All Foundation scholarships are based on financial need.

 For information, visit The NGTC Foundation’s website.